 For West Texas oilseed (85% stand establishment), we suggest 20,000-23,000 seeds per acre irrigated and 14,000-18,000 seeds per acre dryland.
-For reasons given above note that these oilseed rates are lower than often suggested for West Texas.
+For reasons given above note that these oilseed rates are lower than often suggested by seed companies and even universities to the north.
+We have seeded dryland sunflower at the low end of this range when soil moisture was low.
+Early in the season one would have thought we were too low in numbers of plants, but what was the goal?
+The goal was to make a crop, not a mistake (too many plants)!